WebPaquitos/react-audio-assistant/README.md

 An option to integrate with [redux](http://redux.js.org/) is also present.

+## WARNING: Experimental technology

+This package is currently only working on the Chrome Browser.
+Other browsers are yet to give support to the Web Speech Recognition API that has been in development for quite some time.

 ## Instructions

 1. The first step in the process is to create an account at [DialogFlow](https://dialogflow.com) and configure an agent suited for your website/webapp).